Yes, provided they have a suitable exhibition space. Persons without an exhibition space are not eligible to participate.

 Repeat applications are possible after previous participation in Berlin Art Week.

-The open call for participation in Featured 2025 is expected to start on 4 March 2025 and ends on 31 May 2025 at midnight.
+The open call to participate in Featured starts on 17th of March 2026 and ends on 27th of May 2026 at midnight.

 The following information is required for submission:

-• Name and short text about the institution / exhibition venue
+- Name and short text about the organisation and institution / exhibition venue

-• Images: The online form must be submitted together with 5-8 images, which also serve as information for the jury.
-Please take care to select meaningful images that comprehensively convey your project to the jury.
+- Images: The online form must be submitted together with up to 5 images, which also serve as information for the selection committee.
+Please take care to select meaningful images that comprehensively convey your venue as well as the project to the selection committee.
 This should also include images of the premises in which the project takes place (format: JPG.
 Minimum image size: landscape format 1,000 px wide / portrait format 700 px wide).
-The images are not uploaded in the form, but sent separately as a WeTransfer-link to [email protected].
+The images are separately uploaded in a plattform (Razuna) via the application form.

 You can always return to the fields you have already completed within the form.
 If you close the online form before submitting it, the data entered will not be retained.
 A copy of your details will be sent to the email address you entered in the form once you have submitted your application.

-Your data is not intended for publication and will be used exclusively for processing by the Berlin Art Week team and for the jury’s selection procedure.
+Your data is not intended for publication and will be used exclusively for processing by the Berlin Art Week team and for the selection committee’s selection procedure.

-An annually appointed jury decides on inclusion in the festival programme.
+An annually appointed selection committee decides on inclusion in the festival programme.

-The jury for the open call of Featured 2024 were: Emma Enderby (Director, KW Institute for Contemporary Art), Nele Heinevetter (Founder, Tropez), Christian Kaspar Schwarm (Board Member Curatories at Freunde der Nationalgalerie, Freunde der Nationalgalerie), Mona Stehle (Artistic Director, Berlin Art Week).
+The selection committee for the open call of Featured 2024 were: Emma Enderby (Director, KW Institute for Contemporary Art), Nele Heinevetter (Founder, Tropez), Christian Kaspar Schwarm (Board Member Curatories at Freunde der Nationalgalerie, Freunde der Nationalgalerie), Mona Stehle (Artistic Director, Berlin Art Week).

-The jury 2023 consisted of: Krist Gruijthuijsen (Director, KW Institute for Contemporary Art), Catherine Nichols (Curator, Hamburger Bahnhof – Nationalgalerie der Gegenwart), Mona Stehle (Artistic Director, Berlin Art Week), María Inés Plaza Lazo (Founder, Arts of the Working Class).
+The selection committee 2023 consisted of: Krist Gruijthuijsen (Director, KW Institute for Contemporary Art), Catherine Nichols (Curator, Hamburger Bahnhof – Nationalgalerie der Gegenwart), Mona Stehle (Artistic Director, Berlin Art Week), María Inés Plaza Lazo (Founder, Arts of the Working Class).

 Applicants will be notified by email of their decision to be included in the festival programme without individual justification.